 You can also use WP CLI to generate a child theme.
 It works on any WordPress theme and requires a little more skill.
 Although it sounds complex, you should give it a try.
 You can thank me later.

 Tip 4: Use a custom plugin for non-design functions

-This is the best way to handle code snippets and small functions that are specific to your site.
+This is the best way to handle code snippets and small functions specific to your site.
 It also makes it easier for other developers when they inherit the site.

-By using a plugin, you make sure these functions will work even if you decide to upgrade your WordPress theme.
+Using a plugin makes sure these functions will work even if you decide to upgrade your WordPress theme.